Welcome to HTC – world leading research on High Temperature Corrosion

 Participating research groups

-Scientists from Chalmers University of Technology conduct research at HTC with help from scientists from KTH Royal Institute of Technology, RISE IVF and RISE KIMAB.
+Scientists from Chalmers University of Technology conduct research at HTC with help from scientists from the research institutes RISE and SWERIM.
 Together, they contribute with their cutting edge skills within the field of high-temperature corrosion.

 The host university is Chalmers University of Technology in Gothenburg.
 It is here the majority of the fundamental research into HTC takes place in high-tech laboratory environments.